MrSergeG/MarvelPrototype/README.md

-This is a Roku prototype application which utilizes the public Marvel comic API.
+This is an early Roku prototype application which utilizes the public Marvel Comic API.

 https://developer.marvel.com/